Hafnium780/Hafnium780.github.io/game-pigeon/README.md

 - Create word order such that the minimum number of letters at the end are changed, like DFSing through a tree

 ## Basketball
+*Specific screen locations have been programmed for the iPhone 12 Pro, and may have to be changed if you want to use it for any other phone.*
 ### How It Works
 1) The TeamViewer screenshare is scanned for the placed basketball
 2) The cursor is moved to the ball and drags it towards the basket